 Top trends by impact 1.
 Becoming digital for customers/citizens 2.
 IT modernisation 3.
 Optimising operations 4.
 Cost/budget pressure 5.
 Cybersecurity

 Meeting customers’ digital needs continues as top trend

 Becoming digital to meet customer and citizen expectations is the top trend across industries in 2020 as it was in 2019.
 However, cost control/budget pressure and optimising operations both rise in impact compared to last year.
 Cybersecurity lessens in impact.

 Pandemic impacts: In interviews held after the pandemic declaration, executives see a higher impact for cybersecurity as a trend than they do for cost control.

 Top business priorities by importance 1.
 Customer/citizen experience 2.
 Becoming digital for customers/citizens 3.
-Optimizing operations 4.
-IT modernization 5.
+Optimising operations 4.
+IT modernisation 5.
 Agile supply chain

 Customer experience is new top business priority